-So if you plant these little beauties in your yard, know that they will carry a scent but that scent is what is helping to deter your property of pests.
+If you plant these little beauties in your yard, know that they will carry a scent but that scent is what helps deter your property of pests.

-However, citronella is an annual so you must plant it each year.
+Citronella is an annual plant so you must plant it each year.
 This is the only drawback to it in my book.

 We plant marigolds every year in our garden.
-They do a lot.
-They deter pests and snakes from your garden as well.
+They do a lot, including deterring pests and snakes from your garden.

-So when I found out they deterred mosquitoes as well I wanted to plant them everywhere.
+When I found out they deter mosquitoes as well I wanted to plant them everywhere.
 They have a very distinct odor as well.

 Who would’ve thought that mosquitoes had sensitive noses?
 (That was a joke.)
-But they do have a very distinct taste as to what smells they want to be around.
+However, they do have a very distinct taste as to what smells they want to be around.

 Catnip is a perennial plant.
 This means you can plant it once, and it will come back year after year.
 If you don’t want to have to plant something special each year to avoid mosquitoes, then you may want to consider planting a perennial.

-This was a plant that I placed in my perennial flower bed.
+This is a plant that I placed in my perennial flower bed.
 This flower bed stretches the length of the front of my house.

 So it seemed suitable to plant lavender there in order to keep mosquitoes away from my front porch.
-That way we could sit on it during the summer and not worry about being eaten alive.
+That way we could sit on the porch during the summer and not worry about being bitten by mosquitoes.

-But beyond its mosquito fighting affects, it is gorgeous and smells great too.
+Beyond its mosquito fighting effects, it is gorgeous and smells great too.

 We grow a lot of basil each year in our herb garden.
 We love to dry it and save it to use in dishes, but we also love to use it fresh too.

 Which is really what you want to do.
-You’ll want to plant these mosquito repellent plants strategically around your yard so every area is covered.
-When it comes to basil, lemon and cinnamon basil are the ones that come most highly recommended.
+You’ll want to plant these mosquito-repelling plants strategically around your yard so every area is covered.
+When it comes to basil, lemon, and cinnamon, basil is the one that comes highly recommended.